ihmeuw/pseudopeople/docs/source/datasets/index.rst

 WIC
 ---
-The Special Supplemental Nurtrition Program for Women, Infants, and Children (WIC) is a government benefits program designed to support mothers and young children.
+The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) is a government benefits program designed to support mothers and young children.
 The main qualifications are income and the presence of young children in the home.
 To find out more about this service, please visit the `WIC homepage <https://www.fns.usda.gov/wic>`_.